List of Royal Variety Performances

-This is a list of Royal Variety Performances, gala evenings held annually in the United Kingdom, which are attended by senior members of the British Royal Family.
-Initially, the reigning monarch(s) would attend the show but in more recent years, the senior members attending have alternated, with Queen Elizabeth II attending less and less frequently as her reign progressed.
+This is a list of Royal Variety Performances, gala evenings held annually in the United Kingdom, which are attended by senior members of the British royal family.
+Initially, the reigning monarch would attend the show but in more recent years, the senior members attending have alternated, with Queen Elizabeth II attending less and less frequently as her reign progressed.
+King Charles III attended his first Royal Variety Performance as monarch in 2024.

 Performances

 Where no town or city is noted in the venue column in the following table, it means that the venue is situated in London.

 1910s

 Consumer broadcasting had yet to be invented.

 1920s

 All of the gala evenings in the 1920s were un-broadcast and had no main presenter.